jtsage/jtsage-datebox/docs/api/enableDates.md

 dyn: "True"
 ---

-Array of ISO dates that are exclusivly valid and all others should be disabled.
-Dates can be re-enabled via {% api_doc whiteDates %} or by removeing from this array.
+Array of ISO dates that are exclusively valid and all others should be disabled.
+Dates can be re-enabled via {% api_doc whiteDates %} or by removing from this array.

-**Example** (Only December 2000 Holiday Seson)
+**Example** (Only December 2000 Holiday Season)
 {% highlight json %}
 ["2001-01-01", "2000-12-31", "2000-12-25", "2000-12-24"]
 {% endhighlight %}